Skip to content

 [Source]

 Use this for flow-controlled streaming: send a chunk, wait for the callback, then send the next chunk.
 Multiple chunks can be in flight simultaneously (windowed); use the tokens to track which have been delivered.
+Because a callback can go missing, an actor that sends the next chunk only after the previous one's callback can stop making progress.

 fun ref on_chunk_sent(